Sandro-Peer/Language-Trainer/README.md

 # Language-Trainer
-Web application to train in a specific language
+Web application to tranlate german to english